2017: A Year in Retrospect and A Look Ahead

 We started 2017 by spending a few days in Las Vegas, Nevada.
 We have gone there many times but never stayed at our favorite hotel – Caesar’s Palace!
 There is something about this place that we just love.
 Perhaps it reminds us a bit of Italy!

-- We took part of a 400 year old tradition as we were in Florence during Easter.
+- We took part of a 400 year old tradition for Easter.
 It was truly amazing and we loved every part of it.
-You can read more here: https://ouritalianjourney.com/easter-display-traditions-florence/
+You can read more here: Easter

 Still in Florence….